zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

    A function to determine if an event is supposed to be suppressed.

-   :n: The record containing the notice in question.
+   :param n: The record containing the notice in question.

 .. zeek:id:: Notice::log_mailing_postprocessor
    :source-code: base/frameworks/notice/main.zeek 381 396